iterami/Docs.htm/common/guides/json.md

         // Optional.
 Length of the cuboid along the z-axis.
         "length": 1,

         // Optional.
+Additional properties that are applied to each entity created by this prefab.
+        "properties": {},

+        // Optional.
 Properties for the +x face.
         "right-alpha": 1,